JUMP TO A TOPIC

 Important Facts About Stage 3 Mesothelioma

-- Stage 3 mesothelioma is considered an advanced cancer.
-It has spread beyond the mesothelial linings and reached organs.
+- Stage 3 malignant mesothelioma is an advanced stage of cancer that has spread beyond the mesothelial lining (lining of the lungs or abdomen) to nearby organs, lymph nodes and tissues.

-- Symptoms worsen and new ones appear as fluid builds up in the chest or stomach and tumors spread.
+- Symptoms become more severe as the disease progresses, often including chest pain and difficulty breathing.
+New symptoms emerge as fluid builds up in the chest or abdomen and tumors spread.

-- The average survival for stage 3 mesothelioma is a little more than one year.
+- The average life expectancy for stage 3 mesothelioma is approximately 12-16 months.

 The stage 3 mesothelioma symptoms include: